kdaglas/fast/README.md

 # fastFoodfast

-This is an app that allows customers of restuarant to make orders of the favorative meals they like.
+This is a food delivery service app for a restaurant that allows customers to make orders of their favorite meals they like.
+.

 ### Getting Started